itsmichaelbtw/dayjs-simple/README.md

 # dayjs-simple

-A top-level wrapper around the dayjs package
+A top-level wrapper around the dayjs library